Exiv2/exiv2/msvc2005/ReadMe.txt

      I personally don't recommend notepad for any purpose at all.
      I use TextPad http://www.textpad.com/  Notepad++ is also good.

-     DevStudio Express 2010 does not have the "Batch Build" feature.
+     Visual Studio Express 2010 does not have the "Batch Build" feature.
      Select "exiv2" right-click "Set as Startup Project" and Select Platform="Win32" Configuration="Debug|DebugDLL|Release|ReleaseDLL"  Build.
      Build the Configurations you need.
 Build time is about 2 minutes/Configuration.